CLEAR-EC/CLEAR-EC/README.md

 ## Overview

-Corneal endothelial assessment is important for evaluating graft quality and endothelial health.
+Corneal endothelial assessment is important for evaluating corneal graft quality.
 In this baseline, we formulate the task as:

-- **Input**: Corneal endothelial image
+- **Input**: Corneal image
 - **Intermediate output**: Segmented endothelial cells
-- **Final output**: Quantitative endothelial metrics
+- **Final output**: Quantitative metrics

-The baseline pipeline first segments cells, then extracts cell morphology from the predicted masks, and finally computes the key metrics used in endothelial assessment.
+The baseline pipeline first segments cells, then extracts cell morphology from the predicted masks, and finally computes the key metrics used in corneal image assessment.

 ---